 A health aide is available on a part-time basis.
 A school nurse is on call at all times.
-Vision, hearing, and scoliosis screenings are conducted in specified grades or by parental/guardian request.
+Vision and hearing screenings are conducted in specified grades or by parental/guardian request.
 Referrals for correction are made to the parent/guardian.